SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 To start using one of the available models in Generative AI Hub, you need to first deploy it.
 You can either deploy an orchestration service and then have all available models accessible through that.
 Or you can deploy a single model directly via the **Model Library**.
 You can access your deployed models using the Python SDK, the SAP Cloud SDK for AI (JavaScript SDK), any programming language or API platform, or the user interface in SAP AI Launchpad.
 The SAP AI Launchpad offers a **Model Library**, a **Chat** interface and a **Prompt Editor**, where you can also save prompts and the model's responses.

-## Deploy a proxy via the Model Library
+## Deploy a proxy of the multi-modal LLM via the Model Library

 ![Model Library 1/3](images/model-library.png)